 Some might say there is a patient-physician disconnect when discussing urological care.
-Studies have shown there is often a gap between what the physician recommends, based on scientific evidence combined with experience, and what patients prefer in terms of outcome, side effects and maintaining a good quality of life1,2.
+Studies have shown that there is often a gap between what the physician recommends, based on scientific evidence combined with experience, and what patients prefer in terms of outcome, side effects and maintaining a good quality of life.

-A patient’s personal values and opinions may not be compatible or taken into consideration with the recommended treatment.
+A patient’s personal values and opinions may not be taken into consideration or compatible with the recommended treatment.
 As a result, healthcare professionals (HCPs) may appear to be out of sync with health-related quality-of-life matters that a patient wants to discuss.

 Hein Van Poppel

 Patient Poster Session, Friday 9 July, 16:30 – 17:40, Virtual Room 9

 - A total of 14 abstracts have been selected for presentation during the Patient Poster Session from 16:30 until 17:30.
 The Patient Poster Session aims to encourage interaction between the presenter and the medical experts about patient perspectives.
 It provides educational opportunities for patients, patient advocates and HCPs, thereby, intending to close the gap by improving communication and changing perceptions on both sides.
 This will ultimately lead to better treatment and adherence as well as better outcomes through shared decision-making.

 - The Top-5 Best Patient Poster Award Session will take place right after the Patient Poster Session, from 17:30 until 17:40.